prisma-labs/graphqlgen/README.md

 1. Run graphql-resolver-codegen scaffold -s <schema-path> -o <output-path> -g typescript -i <output-path>/generated/resolvers.ts

 Not the `scaffold` command take an additional argument `i` which adds import for generated `interfaces` in scaffolded code.

+### Design Decisions

+1. Code generator imports all the generated types interfaces and exports a collective `Types` interface in `types.ts`.

+1. Interface for `Context` is generated in a separate file called `Context.ts`.
+This is also exported from `types.ts`.